 US Nitrogen argued that the provision was an indemnification provision that violated Georgia law.
 Weatherly argued that the provision was a simple limitation of liability provision that was enforceable under Georgia law.

 Georgia has, like many other states, an anti-indemnification statute that prevents a building contractor, subcontractor, or owner from contracting away liability caused by their own negligence.
 The Georgia Supreme Court stated that the intent of the statute was to prevent a party from relieving another party to that contract from liability to third parties.
 A hallmark of these indemnification provisions that the statute seeks to prohibits is the obligation of one party (the indemnitor) to indemnify, hold harmless or otherwise defend the other party (the indemnitee) from a third party liability caused by the negligence of the indemnitee.

 The US Nitrogen court, after carefully reviewing the language of the provision, found compelling the fact that the provision did not obligate US Nitrogen to indemnify or hold harmless Weatherly for third party liability created by Weatherly’s negligence.
 The provision only limited Weatherly’s exposure to US Nitrogen.
 Accordingly, the provision was not within the purview of the Georgia anti-indemnification and unless otherwise prohibited, the provision was enforceable.
 Finding that no other statute otherwise prohibited the provision, the US Nitrogen court ruled in Weatherly’s favor.

-Parties seeking to shift the risk of third party liability from one party to another in Maine – and beyond – should pay careful attention to the jurisdiction that will govern the agreement and the distinction between indemnification provisions and limitation of liability provisions.
+Parties seeking to shift the risk of third party liability from one party to another in ME – and beyond – should pay careful attention to the jurisdiction that will govern the agreement and the distinction between indemnification provisions and limitation of liability provisions.
 If you have concerns or questions related to indemnification or limitation of liability provisions in your contract, we can help.